circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Contexts provide a mechanism
 for securing and sharing environment variables across projects.
-Contexts are set in the CircleCI application and referenced in the `workflows` section of a project's `~/.circleci/config.yml` file.
+Contexts are set in the CircleCI application and specified in the `workflows` section of a project's `~/.circleci/config.yml` file.

 ### Creating a Context